citp/privacy-policy-historical/w/wa/war/warpradio.com.md

 As we note above, WarpRadio.com may link you to third parties that we do not control.
 We strongly encourage you to review the policies of any such third parties to whom you may give personally identifiable information.

-**What choices are available to you regarding the collection, disclosure and distribution of your information**
+What choices are available to you regarding the collection, disclosure and distribution of your information?

 You can always choose whether or not to disclose information through WarpRadio.com.
 If you wish to participate in the WarpRadio.com Promotions and register on WarpRadio.com, you must provide certain information.
 At your option, you may also provide us with additional information from time to time.
 For example, WarpRadio.com may offer additional services from time to time which may require that you provide personally identifiable information in order to use that service.
 We use "cookies" to let you use our services more easily, to let us keep track of certain statistical information that helps us improve our site and in connection with the operation of the WarpRadio.com promotions.

-**What cookies are and how they are used**
+What cookies are and how they are used:

 As a standard practice, WarpRadio.com assigns a random number to each user for anonymously tracking content preferences and traffic patterns.
 This random number is kept in a file on your computer called a "cookie."
 WarpRadio.com uses cookies to track user entries in the WarpRadio.com Promotions, as well as other contests.
 Cookies also allow WarpRadio.com to keep track of how often users are using specific areas of our site - like limiting the number of times you hear an audio clip - without really knowing who those users are.
 Cookies, by themselves, cannot be used to determine the identity of any user: Unless you specifically tell us, WarpRadio.com will never know who you are.

 WarpRadio.com does not require users to accept cookies in order to enjoy the site.
 You can set your browser to reject cookies, or to notify you when WarpRadio.com sends you a cookie.
 You should be aware, however, that some areas of WarpRadio.com will be significantly slower, or may not function at all, if cookies are disabled.
 Most importantly, if you reject cookies, you may not be able to participate in the WarpRadio.com Promotions.

-**Who has access to your personally identifiable information**
+Who has access to your personally identifiable information?

 The individually identifiable information that you provide will be used extensively within WarpRadio.com to provide a personalized experience to you and in connection with the operation of the WarpRadio.com Promotions.
 It will also be shared with WarpRadio.com's partners that provide some of the personalized content on our site and other third parties unrelated to offerings on WarpRadio.com, but only if you have given your permission for this to occur.